oluwakunmi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 - The script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-12 - The script that creates a directory called my_dir with permissions 751 in the working directory 13 - The script  that changes the group owner to school for the file hello
+12 - The script that creates a directory called my_dir with permissions 751 in the working directory 13 - The script  that changes the group owner to school for the file hello 14 - The script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15 - The script  that changes the owner and the group owner of _hello to vincent and staff respectively 16 - The script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+17 - The script that will play the StarWars IV episode in the terminal.